 Wait.
 The state of PHP 8 support within the broader ecosystem (plugins, themes, etc.) is impossible to know.
 For that reason, our recommendation is to check your setup in a staging environment.

-If you do not have PHP8 with your current provider, or your hosting does not have a Staging environment (a copy of your site where you can test and experiment), Signup! in 10 seconds, we provide you with FREE development servers.
+If you do not have PHP 8 with your current provider, or your hosting does not have a Staging Environment, signup! in 10 seconds, we offer you FREE development servers.

-At wetopi, with your Free or paid Plan, you can change back and forth your PHP Engine from v5.6 to v8.0.
+At Wetopi, with your Free or paid Plan, you can change back and forth your PHP Engine from PHP 5.6 to PHP 8.2

 - Login to your Wetopi and go to your site page.

 - Open the “Menú options” of your production server and click the Clone option:

 - In your new staging server: open the “Menu” options and the “Advanced”options section.
 There you can Switch on PHP 8 with a single click:

 When writing this article, PHP 8.2 is the most recent version of PHP.
 This latest PHP 8 release comes with several performance improvements and security enhancements.
 Upgrading the PHP engine of a WordPress CMS from version 7.4 to 8.2 can bring significant benefits, but it also requires testing.

 Also, consider that PHP 7.4 has reached its end of life (since November 2022) and will no longer see security updates.